 FOLLOWING THE RIVERA

 During the festive season, Bolzani also sells holiday classics like pandoro and panettone, as well as handmade cakes to take home.
-In case you’re in the mood for something savoury, you must the tramezzini on offer.
-These small sandwiches are made using the store’s freshly baked bread and come in a variety of fillings, including prosciutto or cheese.
+In case you’re in the mood for something savory, try the tramezzini on offer.
+These small sandwiches are made using the store’s freshly baked bread and come in a variety of fillings.
 It’s a salty alternative to the many sweets on display.

-You can eat a tartine anytime of the day, but a visit to Fiaschetteria Da Renzo is really ideal for an early evening aperitivo.
-When in Veneto, a perfect pairing is a few tartina with an Aperol spritz or a glass of prosecco.
-Buon appetito!
+You can eat a tartine anytime of the day, but try to come for an early evening aperitivo.
+When in Veneto, a perfect pairing is a few tartine served with an Aperol spritz or a glass of prosecco.

 36 Contra Frasche Del Gambero, 36100, Vicenza